Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 * **Interactive mode**: an interactive menu permits to perform all steps manually
 * **Auto mode**: a load test is started automatically and the needed steps are automatically performed
-* **Scripted commands**: a set of given commands is execute that permits to control the automate execution better
+* **Scripted commands**: a set of given commands is executed that permits to control the automated execution better
 * **Embedded mode**: this is not a full mode on its own, rather way of skipping the manual startup of an agent controller for quicker local testing

 ### Interactive Mode